Soft, puffy, and golden, Homemade Naan is the easiest way to bring warm bakery style flatbread to your table.

 Nutrition information is automatically calculated, so should only be used as an approximation.

-• Place dough in an airtight container large enough to accommodate a gradual rise.
-It can be kept in the fridge for 3-4 days.
+Place dough in an airtight container large enough to accommodate a gradual rise, refrigerate 1-2 days.
 Punch down, divide, and bake according to the directions.

-• Form individual dough balls.
+To freeze, use 3 teaspoons of yeast in the dough to compensate for any that will die in the freezer.
 Let the dough rise to double, punch it down, and divide it into balls.
-Place the dough balls on a baking sheet and freeze.
+Place the dough balls on a baking sheet and freeze for up to 3 months.
 Once frozen, store them together in a freezer-safe container.
 To serve, let the dough thaw and cook.

 About Kristyn